-In disproportionately impacting the poor, the climate crisis is compounding the problem.
+In disproportionately impacting the poor and the climate crisis is compounding the problem.
 The UN has warned that climate change threatens to undo much of the progress made in development over the last 50 years and create a world in which the rich alone are able to buy their way out of rising heat and hunger.

 Add to this, COVID-19 continues to sharpen deep, systemic and long-standing inequalities.
 We face a reckoning on social injustice, but where can we focus efforts to intervene at scale and at pace?